-

 Like all medications, Mexidol® may cause adverse reactions, although they do not occur in everyone.

-Serious adverse reactions may develop, though they have been observed very rarely (they may occur in fewer than 1 in 10,000 people).
-Seek immediate medical attention if you experience any of the following adverse reactions:
+Serious side effects are possible, but have been observed very rarely (may affect less than 1 in 10,000 people).
+Contact your doctor immediately if you experience any of the following side effects:

 - аnaphylactic shock (a severe allergic reaction that may include a sudden drop in blood pressure, pallor, extremity coldness, or loss of consciousness);